Why Electric Car Insurance Is Different in Spain

 Insuring an electric vehicle in Spain requires more thought than a standard combustion car, but with the right policy you can protect your investment without overpaying.
 The key is to choose an insurer with genuine EV expertise, ensure battery coverage is included, and verify that roadside assistance and repair networks are EV-compatible.

-We work with multiple Spanish insurers that offer dedicated EV products and can compare quotes tailored to your electric vehicle.
-Whether you drive a Tesla, VW ID-series, Hyundai, or any other EV, we will find you comprehensive coverage that protects the battery, covers charging liability, and includes proper EV roadside assistance -- often at a better rate than going direct.
+We work with Caser, who offer dedicated EV products, and can find the right plan tailored to your electric vehicle.
+Whether you drive a Tesla, VW ID-series, Hyundai, or any other EV, we will find you comprehensive Caser coverage that protects the battery, covers charging liability, and includes proper EV roadside assistance -- often at a better rate than going direct.